How Much Life Insurance Do I Need In 2026?

 Research figures published on MoneyFacts.co.uk just last year revealed…

-There may even be some who don’t have the right type of insurance.
+Some may even lack the right type of insurance.
 The main myth is that insurance isn’t affordable.

 It is affordable, provided you research providers, shop around, and, most importantly, be realistic about your needs.